Crime is increasing through parcels and mobile phones

 According to Deputy Superintendent of Police (DSP) Lilaraj Dangi, the head of the Online Fraud Monitoring Agency of the Crime Investigation Office, it has been found that most frauds are done by parceling goods in the three-year statistics from the financial year 2077/78 to the financial year 2079/80.
 DSP Dangi says that the number of frauds is increasing in these three financial years.

 According to him, in the financial year 077/78, the number of people who were cheated through various crimes was 244, while in the financial year 078/79, the number of people who were cheated reached 671.
 Similarly, in the financial year 079/80, the number of frauds has doubled to 1249.
-He claims that these crimes are increasing not only because of the misuse of technology, but also because the people themselves and the relevant agencies (banks, mobile service providers and wallets) are not alerted.
+He claims that these crimes are increasing not only due to the misuse of technology, but also because the people themselves and the relevant agencies (banks, mobile service providers and wallets) are not alerted.

 He says, ‘The bank did not make the address, phone number, photograph and citizenship of the concerned person mandatory while opening the account.
 The wallet also fell into the misuse of crime by failing to complete this process.
 And the people themselves started posting all the information publicly on social networks.’
 DSP Dagi claims that if you are aware of these three things, fraud and crime through technology will automatically decrease.